Back to Blog

 • Get your spouse on board

-• Decide if it's worth $9.90/month
+• Decide if it's worth saving your time and anxiety

 If it saves you even 1 hour per week, it's worth it.